The Women's Professional Development, Leadership and Engagement Conference.

-Engage with the Women's Business Center of South Carolina in this 3-day professional development and leadership conference geared towards developing your management and authentic leadership abilities.
+Engage with the Women's Business Center of South Carolina in this 3-day professional development and leadership conference located on the Columbia College campus, geared towards developing your management and authentic leadership abilities.

 Who Should Attend?

 This program is for women who are mid to senior-level leaders, in any industry, who manage teams.
 If you work with others to deliver results, this program is for you.

 Companies with a gender-diverse leadership team are more profitable.
 Women's innate qualities lend well to being effective leaders, but they also need an environment that supports them in displaying these qualities.
 Moreover, how can you leverage the potential of women leaders in your company?
 By helping them identify their strengths, develop BRAVE Leadership skills, and learn to lead from within.

 By sending your company’s women leaders to this conference, you are giving them the opportunity to find their inner strength, and maximize their leadership potential while they connect with other women leaders who can offer support.

 Women in corporate leadership have unique challenges.
 We must navigate the gender double-bind, be aware of how many other women are at the table, and think of ways to include more women in leadership roles while advancing the corporate mission.
 As a leader, it is difficult to make conscious decisions until you are clear about what is driving your choices and behaviors.